Nicotine Poisonings Surge Among Babies, Young Kids: Study

 US poison control centers received 134,663 reports of kids six years old and younger ingesting nicotine from 2010 through 2023, according to the study published by the American Academy of Pediatrics on Monday, July 14.
 In a shorter timeframe, the researchers found that nicotine poisonings rose by more than 760% from 2020 to 2023.

-The study said that two children died and 39 suffered "major effects" from nicotine poisoning.
+The study said that two children died from ingesting e-liquids and 39 suffered "major effects" from nicotine poisoning.
 Most incidents resulted in very few problems; however, 81.3% of cases did not require treatment at a healthcare facility.

 Despite most ingestions causing little harm, smokeless pouches like Velo or ZYN were responsible for the most serious nicotine poisonings that hospitalized children.